Here is a look at the life of actor and producer Michael Douglas.

 1988 - Wins the Academy Award for Best Actor for “Wall Street.”

-November 7, 2003 - The High Court orders Hello! magazine to pay Catherine Zeta Jones and Michael Douglas £14,600 (about $24,000) in damages for publishing unauthorized photographs of their wedding.
+November 7, 2003 - The High Court orders Hello! magazine to pay Zeta-Jones and Douglas £14,600 (about $24,000) in damages for publishing unauthorized photographs of their wedding.

 May 26, 2013 - “Behind the Candelabra,” Douglas’ first role since announcing he beat throat cancer in 2011, debuts on HBO.